American foulbrood

 Prevention

-- Disinfect used hives and equipment before use.
+- Disinfect used hives and equipment before use

-Specialized information
+Specialist information

-There are different strains or genotypes of P. larvae that differ in terms of virulence, which also influences symptomatology and detection by beekeepers or bee experts.
-In research projects, two of the five known ERIC genotypes have been detected in Austria so far.
-They are not routinely distinguished in the course of testing official samples.
-In the presence of the ERIC I genotype, a significant proportion of the diseased larvae reach capping and only die afterwards, resulting in the mass formation of spores.
-Typical signs are capped cells with filamentous masses and stagnant cells.
-The course of the disease in the colony is rapid.
+In the case of the ERIC I genotype, a significant proportion of the diseased larvae reach the capping stage and only die afterwards, resulting in the mass formation of spores.
+Typical signs are capped cells with stringy masses and stagnant cells.
+The course of the disease in the colony is usually rapid.

 Therapy